Understanding Travel Medical Plan Costs

-- Types of benefits: More comprehensive travel medical insurance cost more.
-For example, CoverAmerica-Gold is a slightly more expensive travel insurance plan than Atlas America, however, this is because they contain very different benefits.
+- Types of benefits: Comprehensive travel medical insurance will cost a little more.
+For example, CoverAmerica-Gold is a slightly more expensive travel insurance plan than Atlas America.
+However, that's because they contain very different benefits.
 CoverAmerica-Gold includes more comprehensive benefits designed for visitors to the U.S.

 - Coverage of pre-existing conditions: The majority of travel insurance policies only cover illnesses and injuries that began after your policy effective date.
 There are some exceptions, however.